openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/16_gui.rst

 *****************************

-Restrictions apply to any builder function (component’s main builder, component’s custom builder, or stand-alone global custom builder), and the following is not allowed:
+Restrictions apply to any builder function (component’s main builder, component’s custom builder, or stand-alone global custom builder).
+The following is not allowed:

--  Declaring local variables.
+-  Declaring local variables;

--  Constructing new objects.
+-  Constructing new objects; and

 -  Function calls, except the following: